When is is put in English? Uses of was - were

 4. They are studying at school now.
 They are at school now.

 5. We are going to his work.
-We go to work with him.
+We go to his work.

 6. I am cooking very special supper with my boyfriend.
 My boyfriend and I are cooking a very special dinner.